AlexLusitania/BayesClassifier/README.md

 ### Context ###

 Practical work for the *Automatic Numerical Learning* course of the first year Master's degree in Computer Science of the University of Maine (France).
-The objective was to create a Naive Bayes Classifier to determine which number is a given one.
+The objective was to create a Naive Bayes Classifier to determine which number is representing a given image.
 A number is represented by 256 bits.

 ### How does it works ? ###